ariestiyansyah/ariestiyansyah.github.io/about.md

 	<img src="{{ '/assets/img/background.png' | prepend: site.baseurl }}" alt="">
 	<p class="intro">Long Haul is a minimal, long form <a href="http://jekyllrb.com">Jekyll</a> Theme.
 It can be used as is or customized to your hearts desire.</p>
 	<p>Long Haul was created in honor of all the hard working touring bicycles that have traversed the globe time and time again.
 Take it for a spin.</p>
-	Hola, my name is __Rizky Ariestiyansyah__ from Bima, West Nusa Tenggara, Indonesia.
-I’m a __Full Stack Developer & Business Strategist__ with equal parts interest in business, tax, management development, and writing.
+	<p>Hola, my name is __Rizky Ariestiyansyah__ from Bima, West Nusa Tenggara, Indonesia.
+I’m a __Full Stack Developer & Business Strategist__ with equal parts interest in business, tax, management development, and writing.</p>

-I love to explore my brain, by day I am active as Entrepreneur and researcher and by night as the Darth edXius.
-I 'm also leading training, teaching student and providing support to everyone who want to share their knowledge.
+<p>I love to explore my brain, by day I am active as Entrepreneur and researcher and by night as the Darth edXius.
+I 'm also leading training, teaching student and providing support to everyone who want to share their knowledge.</p>

-I'm active as open source warrior, volunteering in non-profit organization like [Open edX](http://open.edx.org), [Mozilla](https://mozillians.org/en-US/u/ariestiyansyah), [Fedora Project](http://fedoraproject.org), [IlmuBerbagi](http://ilmuberbagi.or.id), [IGOS Nusantara](http://igosnusantara.or.id), [XFCE](http://xfce.org), and [ID-CERT](http://www.cert.or.id).
-Highly motivated to become part of global movement, love to investing and all about buiness and finance.
+<p>I'm active as open source warrior, volunteering in non-profit organization like [Open edX](http://open.edx.org), [Mozilla](https://mozillians.org/en-US/u/ariestiyansyah), [Fedora Project](http://fedoraproject.org), [IlmuBerbagi](http://ilmuberbagi.or.id), [IGOS Nusantara](http://igosnusantara.or.id), [XFCE](http://xfce.org), and [ID-CERT](http://www.cert.or.id).
+Highly motivated to become part of global movement, love to investing and all about buiness and finance.</p>

 <div class="github-card" data-github="ariestiyansyah" data-width="400" data-height="" data-theme="default"></div>
 <script src="//cdn.jsdelivr.net/github-cards/latest/widget.js"></script>

-I was worked at several company as full-time employeer and __freelancer__ like
+<p>I was worked at several company as full-time employeer and __freelancer__ like</p>

 - [Ministry of Public Work Indonesia](http://litbang.pu.go.id/)
 - [PT.
 Polatic Informatika Indonesia](http://polatic.co.id)